solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 ## Exercise 2: Adding a database in the portal

+In this exercise you will use the Azure Portal to add a new database to your newly created Azure Database for PostgreSQL Flexible Server.

 - Under **Settings**, select **Databases**
 - In the menu, select **+Add**
 - For the name, type **airbnb**